 Caroline Robinson, Geology Department, James Madison University; John Firth, Curator, Integrated Ocean Discovery Program, Gulf Coast Repository, Texas A&M University; and Kristen St. John, Geology Department, James Madison University, email@example.com

-IODP’s online databases and publications have a wealth of associated information to supplement physical cores.
-To complement the Physical Core Kit, we created a virtual resource for each section in the kit.
-This Google Earth Virtual Core Kit addition shows core locations and how their location influenced their sediment type.
-Each core has a information on the sediment type, with links to images, core descriptions, maps, geologic interpretations, and other data.
-The Virtual Core Kit provides comprehensive, efficient access to information condensed down to essentials for learning.
+This Google Earth Virtual Marine Sediment Core Collection shows core locations and how their location influenced their sediment type.
+Each exemplar core has information on the sediment type, with links to images, core descriptions, maps, geologic interpretations, and other data.
+The virtual core collection provides comprehensive, efficient access to information condensed down to essentials for learning.
 An interactive animation shows core photos emerging from the ocean floor, illustrating where the sediment cores originate.
-The Physical and Virtual Core Kit is an exciting new educational resource for those wanting hands-on and interactive teaching options for basic Earth and ocean science.
-It can be used alone or with other Google Earth resources on marine sediments, including a new virtual map of >4000 marine sites showing the distribution of primary seafloor sediment types (http://geode.net/exploring-marine-sediments-using-google-earth/).
+This is an educational resource for those wanting interactive teaching options for basic Earth and ocean science.
+It can be used alone or with another Google Earth resource on marine sediments: a virtual map of >2500 marine sites showing the distribution of primary seafloor sediment types (http://geode.net/exploring-marine-sediments-using-google-earth/).

 Audience: Intended for use in undergraduate Oceanography, Marine Geology, Paleoceanography, and Sedimentology courses.